Strobesstrobes

 What is a GraphQL introspection attack?

 Introspection is a built-in feature that lets a client query the full schema, including every type, query, and mutation.
-When left enabled in production, it hands an attacker a complete map of the API.
-Even when disabled, tools like Clairvoyance can reconstruct much of the schema from error-message field suggestions.
+Left enabled in production, it hands an attacker a complete map of the API.
+Even when disabled, tools like Clairvoyance reconstruct much of the schema from error-message field suggestions, so it is not a real boundary.

 How do you test for BOLA in GraphQL?

 Find a query or mutation that takes an object ID as an argument, then supply an ID belonging to another user while authenticated as yourself.
 If the response returns that user's data, it is a BOLA.
-Also test nested objects: a permitted query may expose a related object whose resolver does not check authorization.
+Crucially, also test nested objects: a permitted query may expose a related object whose resolver does not check authorization, which is the most common serious finding.

 What is a GraphQL batching attack?